Keerthan-08/AIML-25BCE2522/README.txt

 Running the file :

-Open the code in VS code and download the above packages in the terminal After successful compilation ,
+Open the code in VS code and save with name of your choice and download the above packages in the terminal After successful compilation ,
-Type the below command in VS Code terminal : python AI Travel Agent.py runserver
+Type the below command in VS Code terminal : streamlit run (The name of the file saved).py

+A website will open presenting a AI agentic travel adviser..